bbauska/UofM-Intro-CSS3/README.md

 because it doesn&apos;t really give me a frame of reference.
 You can have medium, you can have large, extra-large, xx-large, and larger.
 Very few people use these options, but they&apos;re out there so I wanted to tell you what they were.
-Instead, what many people use is they use pixels.
-I&apos;m going to include on the website this nice kind of table for you that relates how many pixels to an inch, how many pixels to picos, so you can get a feel for it.
+Instead, what many people use is pixels.
+I&apos;m going to include on the website this nice table that relates how many pixels to an inch, how many pixels to picos, so you can get a feel for it.
 But most people do something along the lines of 20 pixels, 35 pixels, 80 pixels.
 And this is a very consistent look and it&apos;s something that people can kind of feel what it should look like.
 However, I tend to use percentages instead.
 Percentages are going to allow us to change the font size as we resize the screen much more easily.
 So, if you were to say use 100% it&apos;s going to be the default size.
 If you say use 110% it will be slightly larger.
 If you were to use 75%, it&apos;d be three-quarters the size.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 73.  (xxx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">